fleek-platform/dashboard/README.md

 > Keep it simple, name the file to the corresponding environment like .env.<NODE_ENV>
 > The test runner ignores .env.local.*

+> [!IMPORTANT]
+> The build process requires the environment variables to be populated.
+If you're building the project locally, you should create a .env.production, otherwise it'll fail to locate the environment variables.

 Test specific environment variables must be setup in the location `.tests/.env`.

 ```sh